AlgoClaw/Govee/decoded/v1.2/explanation_v1.2.md

 ```
 ***
 ### 13. Calculate and add "standard" command ("modeCmd")
-This is the command that updates the scene in the Govee app, but is not required for multi-line commands.
+The "standard" command updates the scene in the Govee app.

+Interestingly, the "standard" command is *not* required to actually change the scene *for multi-line commands*.
+That is, the lights will change, but the selection in the app will not.

-This can be set to a "standard command" for a different scene, which will update the app to (incorrectly) indicate that different scene has been selected.
+Further, the "standard" command can be set for a *different* scene, which will update the app to (incorrectly) indicate that the different scene has been selected.

 #### 13.1 Initial bytes
 For setting a scene, the standard command starts with `330504`